-A site for faculty to learn about information literacy, why it matters, and what they can do to help students become information literate.
+A site for faculty to learn about information literacy, why it matters, and how faculty-librarian partnerships can help students become more information literate.

 What Is Information Literacy?

 Information Literacy is the set of integrated abilities encompassing the reflective discovery of information, the understanding of how information is produced and valued, and the use of information in creating new knowledge and participating ethically in communities of learning.
 (Association of College and Research Libraries Framework).

 Finds information efficiently and effectively.